un4ckn0wl3z/WiFi_Frauder_DEV/README.md

 **WiFi Frauder** is an open-source hardware and firmware project designed to broadcast humorous or custom WiFi SSIDs using an ESP32-based custom PCB.

-> ⚠️ Intended for educational and ethical hacking use only.
-Use responsibly and **never** violate local laws or network policies.

 ---

 ## 🟩 PCB Overview